 Speaking of chatbots and A.I., the terms “machine learning” and “artificial intelligence” are all the rage lately.
 If you’ve been to any e-commerce fair this year, then you’ve no doubt noticed the influx of companies offering these services.
 Sounds complicated, but it isn’t.

-Artificial intelligence can be thought of as a way for automating certain tasks and with machine learning, those tasks become more efficient and more effective.
+Artificial intelligence can be thought of as a way for automating certain tasks.
+With machine learning, those tasks become more efficient and more effective.
 In the world of e-commerce, this could be used in a multitude of ways.
 As was mentioned above, you can use this technology to upsell and cross-sell.
 Chatbots also fall under this category.

 You can also use this technology to send discounts to users who have been inactive for a while to get them to engage with your website again.
 You can also learn about customer behaviour on your website and use this data to optimise your website and the user experience.